Class teacher: Mrs Boyd (Mon-Thurs) Mrs Lisle (Friday)

-- Each Tuesday afternoon, the children will be outdoors developing their ability to work as a team.
-These will include, running, jumping and throwing skills as part of ‘mini-games’.
+- Each Friday afternoon, the children will be outdoors developing their knowledge, skills and understanding of ‘Tchoukball’.
 PLEASE ENSURE YOUR CHILD HAS WARM OUTDOOR PE KIT AND TRAINERS-we will be going outside as much as possible.

 R.E.
 (Religious Education)

-- Understanding why Diwali is a special celebration for Hindus.
+- Understanding why Christmas is a special celebration for Christians.

-- Understanding more about the Hindu religion; developing their skills in finding and retrieving information about it.
+- Understanding more about the Christian religion; developing their skills in finding and retrieving information about it, including using the Bible.

 Design and Technology

-- Designing and making their own Sutton Veny henge!
+- Designing and making their own Cheesy shapes!

 Through the week technology is used as an exciting learning tool within many subjects.
 Computing skills are taught weekly so that the children have a broad range of experiences using a variety of devices.
 The children learn to become digitally literate within a safe environment in order to apply their knowledge, skills and understanding both within and out of school.